junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S4008)
 - 2009-03-30 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S4007-4008)
 - 2009-03-30 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S4007-4008)
+- 2009-03-31 — Message on Senate action sent to the House.
+- 2009-03-31 — Received in the House.
+- 2009-03-31 — Referred to the House Committee on Education and Labor. (text of measure as introduced: CR S7979)